FR |

 “Maison des Jours Meilleurs”, 1956

-At the same time the first display prototype was built on Quai Alexandre III in Paris.
-The constructive approach was based on a concept devised with architect Maurice Silvy.
-On a dished concrete base was placed a prefabricated steel central unit housing the kitchen, bathroom, and toilet; supporting a pressed steel beam, the unit constituted the substructure.
-The shell was made of thermoformed wood sandwich panels and the roof of aluminium slabs that also extended out to cover the porch.
+The construction approach was based on a concept devised with architect Maurice Silvy at Prouvé’s factory in Maxéville in 1952.
+On a dished concrete base was placed a prefabricated steel central unit housing the kitchen, bathroom and toilet; supporting a pressed steel beam, the unit constituted the substructure.
+The shell was made of thermoformed wood sandwich panels and the roof of aluminum slabs that also extended out to cover the porch.
+The public was as enthused by the idea as practicing architects, but this 57m² (613 sq ft) house that took seven hours to assemble was too revolutionary for its time: the official approval needed for mass-production was not granted, and only five were ever built.